-This Certificate I in Resources and Infrastructure Operations is a pathway qualification.
-There are no specific job outcomes, however; it will prepare an individual in successfully undertaking a Certificate II and III from the Resources and Infrastructure Industry Training Package.
+This Certificate II in Resources and Infrastructure Work Preparation is a pathway qualification and will prepare an individual in successfully undertaking a sector specified Certificate III from the Resources and Infrastructure Industry Training Package.

-Occupations relevant to this qualification in industry sectors such as Construction and Property, Civil Construction include:
+Occupations relevant to this qualification in industry sectors such as Civil Construction, Mining and Drilling include: